srimantapal205/Subject-Wise-Question---Answer/Spark/Spark-Pyspark.md

         from pyspark.sql import SparkSession
         spark = SparkSession.builder.appName("SparkExample").getOrCreate()

-### 2. Explain where did you use spark in your project?
+### 2. Explain where you used Spark in your project?
 **Answer:**